Backgrounds and questions

 - Sex worker with disability or chronic illness

-The conversations will be recorded acoustically, transcribed and the transcripts will be translated into German.
-The evaluation of the data will be presented in such a way that the anonymity of the individuals is preserved.
-Participants in the focus groups will receive an expense allowance of 100€.
+The conversations were recorded acoustically, transcribed and the transcripts were translated into German.
+The evaluation of the data preserves the anonymity of the individuals.
+Participants in the focus groups received an expense allowance of 100€.

-The focus groups are expected to be analyzed in a participatory manner with the peer researchers and the members of the advisory board.
+The focus groups are now being analyzed in a participatory manner with the peer researchers and the members of the advisory board.
 Based on the results, recommendations for action will be developed and further research needs will be formulated.